k61n/openhkl/doc/sphinx/tutorial.rst

    Resolution shell statistics

 There are many different quality metrics, but for this tutorial, we will just look at :math:`R_\mathrm{pim}`.
-It is close to zero at low resolutions (0.022 between 3.23 and 50.0 Å), and monotonically increases as the resolution increases, up to 0.5 in the 1.5 to 1.55 Å regime.
+It is close to zero at low resolutions (0.028 between 3.23 and 50.0 Å), and monotonically increases as the resolution increases, up to 0.48 in the 1.5 to 1.55 Å regime.
+Crucially, we should note that the completeness is good, averaging 94\% over all resolution shells.
+The completeness is the fraction of the total number of peaks predicted that have been integrated successfully, and can effectively be indefinitely improved just by rejecting more and more peaks; however, this would defeat the purpose of our data reduction, so we would like to preserve as many peaks as possible by ensuring that our predicted spot positions and shape model are good.

 .. _merged_peaks:
 .. figure:: images/tutorial/merged_peaks.png